alessandroMazza1989/KPwikiJsTest/certification/tibco/bw/6/Domande.md

 a Process Definition that implements the operations of the service after selecting a completed job after selecting the job data view

+## You deploy a REST application to an AppSpace with two AppNodes on the same machine.
+Where should you set the swagger doc properties so that every AppNode can host the swagger docs independent…

+**AppNode**
+AppSpace
+Domain
+Bwagent

+## You are using machines in multiple environments.
+They have Tibco Active Matrix Business Works installed and are in the same IP subnet.
+You need to ensure that the machines from one environment are not able to connect to another environment.
+You must achieve this goal without using additional network technology.

+Ensure that all agents that belong to an environment have the same agent name Ensure that all machines that belong to an environment have the same machine name **Ensure that all agents that belong to an environment have the same network name** Ensure that all machines that belong to an environment have the same network name

+> *	*Tutti gli agent dello stesso ambiente devono avere la stessa bw agent network.
+Crei due bw agent network, uno per ogni ambiente.*
+{.is-info}

+16)	Which Statement is true when setting up a multi-agent, multi-machine environment using Tibco Active Matrix technology type for a simple server configuration ?
+OK
+There as to be at least one server in the bwagent network There as to be at least one server and a remote client There as to be at least two clients in the bwagent network There as to be at least two server in the bwagent network

+17)	Which to database driver require additional configuration in other to be used with Tibco Active Matrix BW?
+(Choose two.)
+OK
+HSQLDB driver
+MySQL Database driver
+Oracle Database driver
+Microsoft SQL Server driver
+Postgress SQL driver

+18)	While testing a RESTful service in Tibco BusinessStudio, the parameter com.tibco.bw.binding… response to be sent in the console.
+In which file should you set this parameters?
+OK
+	config.xml
+	config.ini
+	logback.ini
+	logback.xml

+19)	You Have to create a SOAP Service that receives a JPEG image as an attachment.
+How must you create the WSDL for this service in other to achieve this goal?
+OK
+	-A part of the input of the WSDL message must be of type xs:BLOB and configured as an attachment.
+In a concrete WSDL, the attachment is described as a mime part of the multipart message.
+-A part of the input of the WSDL message must be of type base64binary and configured as an attachment.
+In a concrete WSDL, the attachment is described as a mime part of the multipart message
+-A part of the input of the WSDL message must be of type BLOB.
+In a concrete WSDL, the attachment is describes as a mime part of the singlepart message
+-A part of the input of the WSDL message must be of type base64binary and configured a part of message.
+In a concrete WSDL, the attachment is describes as a mime part of the singlepart message

+20)	You are required to create a SOAP HTTP Service.
+In the service implementation, you also need the transport context.
+Which steps are required to be performed in the process?
+Create a schema for the HTTP Transport Context, and use the Set Context activity in the process Create a Context Resource for the HTTP Transport context, and use the Get Context activity in the process Create a Context Resource for the HTTP Transport context, and use the Set Context activity in the process Create a schema for the HTTP Transport Context, and use the Get Context activity in the process